Kobsk1/Virtual-Museum-Group-Three/README.md

 # License
 ## Code
 The website’s source code is distributed under the MIT License.
-See the ./LICENSE file for more details.
+See the [Virtual-Museum-Group-Three /LICENSE](https://github.com/Kobsk1/Virtual-Museum-Group-Three/blob/e7027f1e97071ef0a935b056ce7cf2ae95c1667c/LICENSE) file for more details.

 ## Content License